Response to a small external force and fluctuations of a passive particle in a one-dimensional diffusive environment: Model

-Our numerical scheme uses a simple discretization of the evolution equation \eqref{eq: evolution particle} with $- \partial_x V(x,t)$ given by \eqref{eq: velocity field}.
-In \eqref{eq: velocity field}, the integral is replaced by a sum over a finite number of modes.
+Our numerical scheme is described in details in Section~\ref{sec: numerical scheme}, but it may be worth to mention here that it uses a simple discretization of the evolution equation \eqref{eq: evolution particle} with $- \partial_x V(x,t)$ given by eq.\eqref{eq: force field}.
+In eq.\eqref{eq: force field}, the integral is replaced by a sum over a finite number of modes.
 Since one expects the low modes to play the crucial role in determining the behavior of the particle, not all modes are sampled equally: the resolution becomes ever finer as $k\to 0$.
-All numerical experiments are performed in units such that $D = 1$ and $\ell = 1$.
-Moreover, we explored only small and moderate values of $\tilde \lambda$ where the issue was most unclear.
-See SM for a complete description of the numerical scheme.
+With this way of doing, we are able to reach significantly larger times than in \cite{gopalakrishnan_2004,avena_thomann_2012}.